caarlos0-graveyard/zsh-open-pr/README.md

 ## Contributing

 The project is linted with Shellcheck and have unit tests.
-Please, take a look at them and execute `./build.sh` to make sure it all works well. :beers"
+Please, take a look at them and execute `./build.sh` to make sure it all works well. :beers: